home

 Relativistic Probes Are Damaged By Dust

-For intergalactic colonization, an advanced civilization would want to move through intergalactic space at very high speed—the closer to $c$, the better.
-But at such velocities, collisions with dust and small particles create explosions releasing as much energy as a hand grenade.
+For intergalactic colonization, an advanced civilization would want to move through intergalactic space at very high speed—the closer to c , the better.
+But at such velocities, collisions with dust and even small particles create explosions releasing as much energy as a hand grenade.
+This makes it necessary for intergalactic probes to be either (1) very redundant, (2) require large amounts of shielding, or (3) have a very small cross-section; ideally all three.
+(I often imagine probes that look less like traditional spaceships but kilometer-long cylinders with a cross-section of a few centimeters, the first 30% of the probe being shielding.)

 Synthesis

-The black holes would "mop up" the intergalactic medium as the craft would move through it, increasing in mass1.
+At any point during the journey, the probe is in the path that has been cleared of dust and intergalactic hot plasma by the black hole, which absorbs the plasma and dust and simply increases in mass1.
 The heat of the intergalactic medium would be converted to the mass of the black hole, as black holes don't have any temperature and are excellent heat sinks; instead they emit Hawking radiation in the black body spectrum.

 How does this fare on our list of criteria?